danielkbx/levellogger/README.md

 # General
-Levellogger is a simple console level which respects a simple kind of level.
+Levellogger is a simple console logger which respects a simple kind of level.
 There are five levels:

 * CRITICAL
 * ERROR